 - COMPANY HEADQUARTERS LOCATION: Japan

-Mitsubishi Electric recommends users take the following mitigation measures to minimize the risk of a malicious actor exploiting this vulnerability:
+Mitsubishi Electric recommends users take the following mitigation measures to minimize risk associated with this vulnerability:

-- Use a firewall or virtual private network (VPN), etc. to prevent unauthorized access when internet access is required.
+- Use a firewall or virtual private network to prevent unauthorized access when Internet access is required.

 - Use within the LAN and ensure that they are not accessible from untrusted networks and hosts.